-On January 11, 2021, the the Tonto National Forest’s Payson Ranger District issued 2021 annual operating instructions (AOI) for the Bar X allotment that authorized grazing in the Colcord Pasture from July through September.
+On January 11, 2021, the the Tonto National Forest’s Payson Ranger District issued 2021 annual operating instructions (AOI) for the Bar X allotment that authorized grazing from July through September in the Colcord Pasture, which surrounds the Colcord Estates and Ponderosa Springs Estates neighborhoods.
 The pasture wasn’t grazed in 2020 because of the pending litigation, but the Forest decided to authorize grazing in the pasture in 2021 due to the grazing permittee’s purported need to use it in order to be able to sustain his “core herd” because of the ongoing long term drought.
 In April 2021 the Neighbors of the Mogollon Rim, with the continued help of Advocates for the West, filed a motion for preliminary injunction to oppose the Forest’s decision to put the permittee’s financial interests above all other uses, and prevent the pasture from being grazed – at least until the litigation is resolved.

 Liked this post?
 Follow this blog to get more.